BRISBANE PAEDIATRIC PHYSIO SERVICES

 Paediatric physiotherapy is a sub-speciality of physiotherapy which focuses on helping children and young adults with developmental delays and movement disorders.

-Paediatric Physiotherapists are the experts in assessing, identifying and treating various conditions related to the development and movement of the growing child.
+A child physiotherapist is an expert in assessing, identifying and treating various conditions related to the development and movement of a growing child.

-We collaborate with the child, the family, other allied health and sometimes even teachers to formulate a suitable and personalized treatment plan that optimises the health and development of your child.
+We collaborate with the child, the family, other allied health professionals and sometimes even teachers to formulate a suitable and personalised paediatric physiotherapy treatment plan that optimises the health and development of your child.

-Appropriate treatment will enable your child to participate in and enjoy the activities of daily life such as playing, learning, going to school, and being part of the family and community.
+An appropriate paediatric physio treatment will enable your child to participate in and enjoy the many essential activities of a child’s daily life such as playing, learning, going to school, and being part of the family and community.

 WHAT COMMON CONCERNS CAN BENEFIT FROM PAEDIATRIC PHYSIOTHERAPY?

+There are various conditions which these common issues can be caused by.
 There are many movement disorders that can affect the development of the growing child and their severity can also vary greatly.
-Some of the most common include:
+Some of the most common ones include:

 - Children experiencing motor difficulties in more advanced skills such as jumping and hopping or coordination.